 A lot of seasoned travelers and explorers say that the best way to truly learn about Istanbul is through exploring its neighborhoods.
 Even though most tourists arrive in the city knowing it’s one of the greatest and most popular tourist destinations in Turkey, not a lot are prepared for the true, intense beauty of the city, which resides in its stunning neighborhoods.
 Istanbul to visit is an experience like no other

-Top 6 Neighbourhoods of Istanbul to Visit This Summer
+Top 6 Neighbourhoods in Istanbul to Visit This Summer

 1. Explore Sultanahmet in the Old City

-The Golden Horn, Sea of Marmara, and Bosphorus surround the hotels in this area, which range in quality from guest houses to five-star resorts.
+The Golden Horn, Sea of Marmara, and Bosphorus surround the hotels in the Sultanahmet Historic District, which range in quality from guest houses to five-star resorts.
 Restaurants serve a variety of local and foreign cuisines, making a trip to this region worth every minute.

 2. Tour the Neighbourhoods of Fener and Balat

-Fener and Balat, which showcase Istanbul’s lesser-known Jewish and Greek past, are becoming increasingly popular for guided walking tours.
+The Fener and Balat neighbourhoods in Istanbul, which showcase Istanbul’s lesser-known Jewish and Greek past, are becoming increasingly popular for guided walking tours.
 The Ecumenical Patriarch of Constantinople, often known as the affluent Greeks, once resided in Fener and left their influences in the shape of the famous Saint George’s Church.

 Anrida, Istanbul’s oldest synagogue, is located in the Balat neighborhood, a former Jewish colony.
 Famous guided city walking tours show true local living as seen through the homes and shops and are fantastic for tourists who aren’t familiar with this aspect of Istanbul.